 Every driver has driven over the speed limit at some point.
 Whether you’re late for work, school, doctor’s appointment, or any important event, it’s easy to find yourself driving far too fast.
 Making the mistake of driving over the speed limit in New Jersey can get you pulled over by a state trooper or local cop.
 Most speeding incidents result in a ticket, but if you get pulled over for drving well over the speed limit, you could receive notice on your traffic ticket that a court appearance is mandatory.
 In this event, it is vital that you speak to an attorney to avoid possible incarceration and excessive fines.

-If you have received a speeding ticket that requires a court appearance in New Jersey, call the New Jersey high speed traffic violation attorneys today.
+If you have received a speeding ticket that requires a court appearance in New Jersey, call the Atlantic City high speed traffic violation attorneys today.
 For over 40 years, the attorneys at the Law Offices of John J. Zarych have represented drivers on their New Jersey traffic ticket cases.

 What is the Speeding Law in New Jersey?

 First, speed limit signs are designed to keep drivers safe by tailoring the speed limit to fit that road.
 Otherwise, the speed limits throughout New Jersey are given under a statute, N.J.S.A. § 29:4-98, which lists the following speed limits:

 - Twenty-five miles per hour, when passing through a school zone during recess, when the presence of children is clearly visible from the roadway, or while children are going to or leaving school during opening or closing hours;